 Its height varies from one to two feet.
 Blossoms are individual and white in color, and leaves are bright green with toothed edges.

-Amazon offers packages of 150 Canada anemone native wildflower seeds from Everwilde Farms.
+You can find 150 Canada anemone native wildflower seeds from Everwilde Farms via Amazon.

 3. Candytuft (Iberis sempervirens)